Hsinghsudwal/ml-cirrhosis-project/README.md

    `docker run -it -d --rm -p 9696:9696 project`

 6. **Test your API**:
     After running the container, on the main project directory contains `api.py` file.
-Which contains three different samples. you can un-comment or you can  Change the parameters to see the different results.
-By Edit `api.py` or passing
+Which contains three different samples. you can un-comment or you can change the parameters to see the different results.
+By edit `api.py` or passing

    ```bash
    python api.py
    ```
-   **Using click recording and taken images of how to interact with the deployed service and see the result while the service is running vs container shut down which return error**
+   **Using click recording and taken images of how to interact with the deployed service and see the result while the service is running vs container shut down which results error**

 ## Next Step
-   - Step to deploy on cloud (aws, gcp...)
+   - Try to deploy on cloud services like (aws, gcp...)
-   - Set up to monitor the model performance over time
+   - Monitor the model performance over time
-   - Set up to data monitor so that passed data is corect format such as (float, int, str, bool)
+   - Data monitor so that passed data is corect format such as (Float, Int, Str, bool)